exaroth/flask-imgur/README.md

 For Flask-Imgur to work properly you need `client_id` API key optainable

-`user id` can either be provided via adding it into Flask config file (via `IMGUR_ID` key) or passed during Imgur class initialization
+`user id` can either be provided via Flask config file (with `IMGUR_ID` key) or passed during Imgur class initialization

 Usage: